 Insecticidal oils work by suffocating the pests.
 This eco-friendly pest control has been around for a long time.
 The oil cuts off the oxygen supply to the insects.
 This pest control method primarily kills the eggs and insects which are not yet fully matured.
 The oils, however, do affect beneficial insects but are less toxic to them.

-Insecticidal oils can be used to control spider mites, mealy bugs, aphids and psylla.
-However, before using the products, make sure you read the directions of application.
+Insecticidal oils can be used to control spider mites, mealy bugs, aphids, and psylla.
+However, before using the products, make sure you read the directions of the application.
 If you don’t, they can cause some harm to your plants and trees, particularly by causing leaf damage.
-You can find some online here on Amazon.

 7. Repel Birds, Rabbits and Squirrels